vishalveerareddy123/Lynkr/README.md

 PROMPT_CACHE_ENABLED=true
 ```

+For hybrid routing with Ollama + cloud fallback, see [Hybrid Routing](#hybrid-routing-with-automatic-fallback) section below.

 You can copy `.env.example` if you maintain one, or rely on shell exports.

 #### Selecting a model provider